Geezering/ahmm/md_docs3/Barbizon_School.md

 - Mid-19th-century France was experiencing rapid industrialisation and urbanisation, leading to nostalgia for rural life[8]
 - The movement was partly a reaction against the strict rules of the French Academy and the hierarchy that put history painting above landscape[5][8]
 # Relevant writers and Composers:
+## Writers:
-## Writers: George Sand (who lived near Barbizon and celebrated rural France), Victor Hugo (Romantic writer)
+- George Sand (who lived near Barbizon and celebrated rural France)
+- Victor Hugo (Romantic writer)
 ## Composers: - Hector Berlioz
-- Charles Gounod, who were active in France and sometimes inspired by nature
+- Charles Gounod, who was active in France and sometimes inspired by nature
 ## Contemporary Inventions and Technology:
 - Portable paint tubes (allowed artists to paint outdoors, or *en plein air*)[1][8]
 - Early photography (influenced ideas about realism and capturing the world as it is)